craftingcity/RollHighOrDie/Combat and Actions/Spellcasting.md

 When you cast Spells using 'Innate Spellcasting' or 'Learned Spellcasting', you gain a Spell's Effort Cost as Flux.
 When you gain Flux, if your resulting total Flux is greater than your Flux Capacity, you gain a stack of the 'Flux Overpressure' [[Condition]].

-When you cast Spells using 'Divine Spellcasting' or 'Contract Spellcasting'
+When you cast Spells using 'Divine Spellcasting' or 'Pact Spellcasting', you expend the Spell's Effort Cost as Piety.
+You cannot expend Piety you do not have.